Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 <p>
-    With this code, we are able to handle most unhappy paths, and eventually also failures of the payment gateway.
+    With this code, we are able to handle most unhappy paths, and eventually also failures of the payment gateway (not in this article).
 </p>

 <h3>The problem</h3>